kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 <img width="400px" src="https://i.imgur.com/JnaSDYJ.png" loading="lazy" />

-Notice the placeholder names that are wrapped in double curly brackets: `{{project_title}}`.
-They will eventually be replaced by their corresponding value.
+Notice the placeholder names that are wrapped in double curly brackets such as `{{project_title}}`.
+They will be replaced with their corresponding value by, in my case, Mailgun, before sent out.

 #### Integration with Mailgun

 First, generate HTML from your mjml templates.
-You are able to do that with the vscode extension and the code editor:
+You are able to do that with the VSCode extension or the web-based editor:

 <img src="https://i.imgur.com/O9mnBvN.png" alt="generate html in mjml online code editor" loading="lazy" />

-Then create a new template on Mailgun:
+Then create a new template on your Mailgun dashboard:

 <img src="https://i.imgur.com/OkvLxiT.png" alt="create message template on mailgun dashboard" loading="lazy" />

-#### Send email with a template in Express
+#### Send an email with Mailgun in Nodejs

 Inside a route: